Eating after treatment for oesophageal cancer

 If you have had radiotherapy or a tube (stent) fitted in your oesophagus, these tips may help with eating:

-- if you have a stent, avoid foods that may block it, or that you may find difficult to swallow.
+- If you have a stent, avoid foods that may block it, or that you may find difficult to swallow.
 This includes raw fruit and vegetables, tough meat and crusty bread.
-Your dietitian and specialist nurse can tell you what may be suitable in your situation

-- if you use any powdered food supplement such as Complan®, make sure it is thoroughly mixed
+- If you use a powdered food supplement, such as Complan®, make sure it is thoroughly mixed.

 Date reviewed